JavierPorron/javierporron.github.io/_posts/2022-10-24-roadmap-blockchain-1.markdown

 author: Javier Porrón
 date:   2022-10-24 00
 image:  resiz.jpg
-tags:   Blockchain Bitcoin Roadmap Computer Engineer
+tags:   Blockchain Bitcoin Roadmap Computer Engineer Hash Consensus
 ---
 Here we go, in this 'Chapter 1' we are going to talk about some basic concepts about what is Blockchain and how it works in general concepts.
 I think is not necessary to talk about what could be the benefecits of work as a Blockchain Engineer, Blockchain Developer...
 The most of you would arrived here because already know that, but, if you didn't I invite you just to take a look on the demand with the past of the years and the salaries.
 I think it would motivate you to continue with this course week a week.